AnggaR96s/Reforestation/README.md

-## I tried taking some high resolution photos of local farmland, but they all turned out a bit grainy.
+## The first time I got a universal remote control I thought to myself, "This changes everything"